SteveBarnett/human-centred/air.md

 - **Deskilling humans**
     - Existing training data comes from learned human experience and knowledge
     - If people stop learning those skills, we'll struggle to answer new questions
+- Quick fixes (someone using AI) treat the slower version (someone not using AI) as second-class

 ## Common objections